 Lansing has a lot of people who ride the bus to and from work.
 In fact, for its size, Lansing has quite a high level of public transit users.
 Lansing’s need for inexpensive transportation options for its citizens is quite high.

-The percentage of people in Lansing who are college-educated is somewhat higher than the average US community of 21.84%: 25.74% of adults in Lansing have at least a bachelor's degree.
+The overall education level of Lansing is somewhat higher than in the average US city of 21.84%: 25.74% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Lansing in 2010 was $19,471, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $77,884 for a family of four.